mlee0967/Minesweeper/README.md

 # Minesweeper
 Minesweeper for Android

-Click to reveal cells and long-click to place flags.
+Tap to reveal cells and long tap to place flags.

-Press the cogwheel icon to change difficulty.
+Tap the cogwheel icon to change difficulty.

 ![screenshot 1](./sc1.png)